decampj4/trading-log/index.md

 Close at ~60% of max profit or get assigned.
 If the run up continues and the price is hit this week, I may roll out this position to collect more premium before being potentially assigned

 ![UPST Chart](/trading-log/docs/assets/2024-08-13-upst.png)

+## 2024-08-15

+### Bought to close $UPST August 23 2024 41 Call

+This position was closed automatically

+## 2024-08-16

+### Sold to close $UPST shares

+This position has been good to me and it was time to take that capital and put it somewhere less risky in the long term. $UPST's long term outlook looks good, but however much a rate cut might be a tailwind for the company, they still aren't profitable, which is a huge risk if we might tip into a recession.
+Moreover, they still carry a lot of consumer debt on their balance sheet, which also seems like a big risk if they got their credit profiles wrong.
+Even if most of their modeling is great, unemployment ticking up isn't great for a company with a lot of consumer credit exposure.
+A good company that I will continue to watch for sure though.

+### Sold to open $TQQQ September 13 2024 64 Put

+This is the beginning of DCAing into TQQQ.
+On one hand, this represents a hugely volatile position, but in the long term, especially through DCAing and entering the position by selling puts, it mitigates the chance of having a painfully high average cost.
+This position is designed to be a long term buy and hold

+#### Trade plan

+Close at ~60% of max profit or get assigned